 Node Setup

-Running a node for development or as a personal RPC can be done using most modern computers with at least 16gb ram.
+Operating a node for a personal RPC can be done using most modern computers.

 Modern cpu with at least 8 cores / threads